Lauren-Akhidenor/Lauren-Akhidenor/README.md

 ### **Category 1: Health & Socioeconomic Impact**

-**Project 1:** Quantifying the Economic Burden of Climate-Induced Health Risks – Nigeria
+**Project 1:** Quantifying the Economic Burden of Climate-Induced Health Risks in Nigeria
 - **Problem:** Climate-related health risks increase medical expenses and reduce labour productivity, but the economic magnitude is unclear.
 - **Methodology:** Descriptive statistics, logistic regression, robust linear regression, machine learning (Random Forest/XGBoost).
 - **Impact:** Provided evidence for policymakers on the financial and labour consequences of climate-induced health risks.